Calytic/Oxide.Ext.Catalyst/README.md

 Plugins are sourced directly from GitHub, the default repository may be found here [Calytic/oxideplugins](https://github.com/Calytic/oxideplugins)

-In order to add or remove sources:
+More information on the intermediate web service used for Catalyst may be found in [SOURCE.md](https://github.com/Calytic/Oxide.Ext.Catalyst/blob/master/docs/SOURCE.md)

 * **Source Service**

-  Add/Remove source service where plugins made be found
+  Add/Remove source service where plugins are found

   ````catalyst.source http://source.url.com````